 Heavy floods occur.
 The first college football game in Los Angeles is played between USC and Saint Vincent’s College (Loyola).
-After 20 years of political maneuvering, voters in the southern portion of Los Angeles County decide to break away and form a new county: Orange County.
+After 20 years of political maneuvering, voters in the southern portion of Los Angeles County elect to break away to form Orange County, California.

 Heavy floods occur.
 Amos G. Throop founds the Throop Polytechnic Institute of Pasadena, which would later become the California Institute of Technology.
-Visiting Pasadena, President Benjamin Harrison becomes the first U.S. President to visit the Los Angeles area.
 Whittier College is founded.

 Four Los Angeles banks close due to nationwide economic problems.
 Sunkist is adopted as the brand name of all California oranges.
 Mt.
 Lowe Railway opens.
 The Bradbury Building opens.

 During the nationwide railroad strike, labor rioting breaks out in Los Angeles.
 U.S. Army troops are deployed to Los Angeles to restore order.

 A heavily traveled Los Angeles thoroughfare is given the name Wilshire Boulevard.
 William Denton discovers the first saber-tooth tiger fossil at La Brea Tar Pits (once referred to as saber-tooth tigers to enhance the image of their ferocity).
 Later, in 1901, Union Oil geologist William Orcutt uncovers more fossils.

 Congress appropriates $3.9 million to build an artificial harbor at San Pedro.
 Griffith J. Griffith donates 3,015 acres to the City of Los Angeles that will ultimately become Griffith Park, the largest urban park in the nation.